readbeyond/aeneas/docs/source/libtutorial.rst

 The other two dependencies (``lxml`` and ``BeautifulSoup``) are needed only if you use XML-like input or output formats.
-However, since they are popular Python modules, to avoid complex import testing, they are listed as requirements as they are imported module-wise where they are used.
+However, since they are popular Python packages, to avoid complex import testing, they are listed as requirements as they are imported module-wise where they are used.